 For proper sizing of our Economy, Standard or Heavyweight kilts, read below.
 For Thrifty-Kilt sizing info, click here.

 Our Economy, Standard & Heavyweight kilts are offered in EVEN waist sizes 30"- 52" (subject to available stock).
 Size is determined on our kilts with the buckles fastened at their tightest position.
-This means a 34" will go up to about 35.5".
+This means a 34" will go up to about 35.5", but it will not go down to 33".
 Kilts look & fit best with buckles at the tighter positions for maximum overlap.
 If you are not sure about size, keep in mind that you can alter a big kilt to a smaller (just re-position straps & buckles), it's very difficult to make a small kilt bigger.

 Not every kilt maker goes by the tightest setting, so don't rely on the size of a different kilt.
 Measure!